The Order of Adjectives

 Age

-In the order of adjectives, next after size should be descriptive words for age.
-Some examples of specific age adjectives are “young,” “old”, “ancient,” 2-year-old, and so on.
+In the order of adjectives in the English language, after size, come adjectives describing age.
+Some examples of adjectives describing age include “young,” “old,” “ancient,” “2-year-old,” and so on.

-It is very important to note that in English; it is possible but not common for over three adjectives to describe one noun in speech or writing.
-Besides, not all native speakers or English experts put age after opinion.
+It’s important to note that in English, you can, but not very often, use more than three adjectives to describe a single noun in speech or in writing.
+Additionally, not all native speakers or English language experts necessarily place age after opinion adjectives.

 The big old ugly pick-up truck puttered along the road.